-At the end of the chemical processes, the rawhide is ground up and then pressed into rawhide dog treats.
+At the end of the chemical process, the rawhide is ground up and then pressed into rawhide dog treats.
 These treats can present a choking hazard, break a dog’s teeth and cause digestive issues.

-Given the high amount of processing and manufacturing required and the danger to health, these treats are definitely not zero waste worthy.
+Given the high amount of processing and manufacturing required and the danger to health, these treats are not zero waste worthy.